-Check out this blog post, where we share Axero's 8 Rules for Working Remotely and Functioning Well as a Team.
+If you want more information about connecting remote teams, check out this blog post: Axero's 8 Rules for Working Remotely and Functioning Well as a Team.

 There are some departments or employees that need their own space to privately discuss topics and share information.
-Use your platform's permission settings to make this easier.
+Use the permission settings in your company intranet to make this easier.

-Management personnel, or anybody working on confidential tasks, will have a secure place to openly collaborate and discuss topics not open to the entire company.
-Rather than communicate through multiple platforms such as email, chat, and Dropbox to work on projects, users can accomplish all of their tasks in one place.
+Managers, or anybody working on confidential tasks, will have a secure place to openly collaborate and discuss topics.
+You also eliminate a bunch of platforms that can complicate collaboration, such as as email, chat, and Dropbox.
+Now, users can accomplish all of their tasks in one place.
 Edit unfinished documents, discuss department plans, or share files in one private hub.

 If your company intranet doesn't have a mobile app, you're missing out on a huge feature that many employees want.
-These days, accessibility is not just a request, but an expectation.
-When users are on the go, they want to access work instantly.
+These days, accessibility isn't a request; it's an expectation.
+When users are on the go, they want to carry their work with them.

 Perhaps a staff member is at a work convention and doesn't have a laptop handy.
-Or maybe an unexpected meeting popped up and you need the name of an individual who worked on a project.
+Or maybe an unexpected meeting popped up and you need the name of a person who worked on a project.

-Pay attention to emerging intranet trends and feedback from employees.
+Pay attention to emerging internal communication trends and feedback from your employees.
 Sometimes it's not the content that is lacking but the tools.
 As your company's needs expand, make sure your company intranet is growing with it.